kubernetes/autoscaler/addon-resizer/README.md

       --storage="MISSING": The base storage resource requirement.
       --threshold=0: A number between 0-100.
 The dependent's resources are rewritten when they deviate from expected by more than threshold.
       --use-metrics=false: Whether to use apiserver metrics to detect cluster size instead of the default method of listing resources from the Kubernetes API.
+      --expose-metrics=true: Whether to expose Prometheus metrics about addon-resizer on the port specified by the address flag.
+      --address=8945: If expose-metrics is true, this is the port where we expose Prometheus metrics.
 ```

 Estimators: